 How to Participate

-- Talk to your doctor and/or or a stem cell transplant specialist about the potential risks and benefits of participating in an investigational gene therapy trial.
+- Talk to your doctor and/or a bone marrow transplant specialist about the potential risks and benefits of participating in an investigational gene therapy stem cell trial.

 AVR-RD-01 is an investigational, ex vivo lentiviral gene therapy being developed as a single-dose therapy with the potential to provide life-long therapeutic benefit for patients with Fabry disease.
-AVR-RD-01 employs a state-of-the-art lentiviral vector system that is designed to be an efficient gene transfer system with the goal of permanent integration of functional copies of the AGA transgene into an individual’s own stem cells.
-The safety and efficacy of AVR-RD-01 have not yet been established.
+AVR-RD-01 is being investigated in clinical trials and has not yet been approved by the U.S. Food and Drug Administration (FDA) or any other regulatory agency, and its safety and efficacy have not yet been established.